Police-Involved-Deaths-CA/Data/docs/Existing Data.md

 2) The data are not regularly updated.
 The dataset was initially published in [2018](https://newsinteractives.cbc.ca/longform-custom/deadly-force), but was not updated again for two and a half years.
 The updates coincided with media attention surrounding the Black Lives Matter protests in summer 2020, and to date the CBC has no plans of updating it further.

 3) There are many missing/incomplete records in their data.
-The victims' race is Unknown in 136 incidents, their names are missing in 45 incidents and the cause of death is Unknown in 22 incidents.

-* The CBC database has missing incidents entirely, including: *at least* four shootings, multiple tazings, a death from a police dog, and two [starlight tours](https://www.canadaland.com/podcast/the-police-4-starlight-tours/).
+* The CBC database has missing incidents entirely, including: multiple shootings, tazings, and beatings, a death from a police dog, and two [starlight tours](https://www.canadaland.com/podcast/the-police-4-starlight-tours/).
 A starlight tour is when police abduct Indigenous individuals and drop them off in rural areas.
 When done in the winter, some victims freeze to death.
 * I asked the CBC why the starlight tour deaths of Rodney Naistus and Lawrence Wegner in January and February 2000 at the hands of the Saskatoon Police were not included in the database.
 	* *"While their deaths were very likely a result of starlight tours by the Saskatoon police, they were not added to the database because there is no record of police officers picking them up.
 The inquests into their deaths were also inconclusive.
 Because of the lack of definitive proof, it was decided not to include them in the database."*